 Demand Metric

-The Demand metric is designed to measure demand pressure on a stock.
+The Demand metric is designed to measure demand pressure on a stock, utilizing market maker technology to provide insights into trading dynamics.
 It is represented by a green line with white peaks and troughs that oscillates between 0 and 100, typically remaining within a range of approximately 20 to 75.
-Key thresholds are identified at 40, indicating potential oversold conditions, and 60, indicating potential overbought conditions.
+Key thresholds are identified at 40, indicating potential oversold conditions, and 60, indicating potential overbought conditions, which are crucial for stock price analysis.

 When the green line falls below 40, it signals weakening demand, suggesting that price action may begin to stabilize as it seeks to attract buyers.
 In this scenario, traders should monitor for support levels where price consolidation may occur.
 Continued declines below this threshold may indicate heightened selling pressure, warranting patience until a new support level is established following another dip below the threshold.

 Conversely, when the green line rises above 60, it reflects strong demand, implying that price action may begin to encounter selling pressure as market participants, including institutional investors, look to exit positions.
 Traders should watch for resistance levels where price may stabilize.
 Sustained movement above 60 may indicate excessive buying activity, presenting opportunities to secure profits or implement risk management strategies such as trailing stops.
-At this stage, traders must assess whether to capture gains or remain in the position as the market potentially establishes a new trading range.
+At this stage, traders must assess whether to capture gains or remain in the position as the market potentially establishes a new trading range, guided by supply and demand metrics.

 Supply Metric

-The Supply metric is designed to reflect the current distribution of supply within a given stock.
-At its core, the metric measures where inventory is concentrated.
-Its primary objective is to determine whether shares are predominantly held by retail investors or by market makers and institutional participants.
+The Supply metric is designed to reflect the current distribution of supply within a given stock, playing a crucial role in stock price analysis.
+At its core, the metric measures where inventory is concentrated, aiming to determine whether shares are predominantly held by retail investors or by market makers and institutional participants using advanced market maker technology.
 Accordingly, the numerical scale alongside the graph is less important than the relative position of the red line—specifically whether it is situated near the bottom, middle, or top of its range.

 When the red line is positioned near the bottom, it suggests that market makers hold relatively low inventory and may seek to replenish their positions.
 This environment is often accompanied by selling pressure from retail participants, potentially triggered by technical breakdowns or negative news events.
 In such cases, it is important for traders to recognize that market makers may facilitate selling activity, contribute to downward price movement, and subsequently reaccumulate inventory at more favorable levels.

 Conversely, when the red line is near the top, it typically reflects a period following a downtrend during which market makers have accumulated significant inventory.
 At this stage, conditions may be conducive for distributing shares back into the market, often supported by increased buying interest from retail investors driven by positive news or analyst upgrades.
-Understanding this dynamic can help traders align their strategies more effectively with prevailing market forces.
+Understanding this dynamic in supply and demand metrics can help traders align their strategies more effectively with prevailing market forces.

 In practice, one of the more constructive signals occurs when demand is low (with the demand metric below 40) while supply is elevated.
 This combination may indicate that institutional participants have accumulated positions during periods of weak demand and may be preparing for a potential upward price movement.
 Recognizing these conditions can support more informed decision-making and improved trade timing.